mayurshivakumar/eco-test/README.md

 ### Goals

 - This is meant to be a fairly open exercise.
 Feel free to be creative with your solution.
-- We want to do our best to ensure data accuracy.
+- We want to do our best to ensure data accuracy in the models.
+- Track progress with commits.